Rhodiola Rosea golden root plant material and standardized extract capsules beside an altitude map on a dark surface

 Cycling Protocol

-5 days on, 2 days off: The most practical approach.
+5 days on, 2 days off: The most practical approach for most users.
 Take Rhodiola Monday through Friday, skip Saturday and Sunday.
-This corresponds naturally to the work week pattern where Rhodiola’s anti-fatigue benefits are most needed.
+This corresponds naturally to the work week pattern where Rhodiola’s anti-fatigue benefits are most needed and provides consistent two-day recovery periods that prevent tolerance accumulation.

 Rhodiola Extract Quality: What to Look For

-Species authenticity: Only Rhodiola Rosea contains rosavins.
-Other Rhodiola species contain salidroside but not rosavins, producing a different pharmacological profile.
-Research on herbal supplement adulteration has identified Rhodiola species substitution as an active quality concern — species identity confirmation in a third-party COA is essential.
+Rhodiola Rosea is one of approximately 200 species in the Rhodiola genus.
+Only Rhodiola Rosea contains rosavins — the phenylpropanoid compounds unique to this species and central to its adaptogenic effects.
+Other Rhodiola species contain salidroside but not rosavins, producing a different and less thoroughly researched pharmacological profile.
+Research on herbal supplement adulteration has identified Rhodiola species substitution as an active quality concern in the supplement market — another reason why third-party COA verification that includes species identity confirmation is essential rather than optional.

-Standardization: Look for extracts standardized to minimum 3% rosavins and 1% salidroside — both percentages should be explicitly stated on the label.
-The SHR-5 extract used in the Darbinyan trial has become a quality benchmark.
+Look for extracts standardized to a minimum of 3% rosavins and 1% salidroside — the specifications used in the primary clinical trials that established Rhodiola’s efficacy.
+Both percentages should be stated explicitly on the label.
+A product stating only “standardized to 3% rosavins” without a salidroside specification (or vice versa) cannot be reliably compared to the research.
+The SHR-5 extract used in the Darbinyan trial and several subsequent studies has become a quality benchmark — products using this specific extract or meeting equivalent standardization specifications are preferred.

 Rhodiola Rosea Benefits: What the Evidence Supports